 I write this blog from Jakarta, Indonesia where yesterday I had a meeting with employees of the Koran Tempo.
 The Koran Tempo is a major magazine and news publication here.
 In the English edition of Tempo magazine there are several stories about Obama and the election in the US.
 One story that caught my eye

-AMTSO, the Anti-Malware Testing Standards Organization, have just issue a press release about the guidelines documents just published on their web site after ratification by everyone present at the AMTSO meeting in Oxford at the end of October.
-You may have noticed that we’re quite optimistic about the beneficial future impact of AMTSO on testing
+AMTSO, the Anti-Malware Testing Standards Organization, have just issue a press release [broken link removed 2017] about the guidelines documents just published on their web site after ratification by everyone present at the AMTSO meeting in Oxford at the end of October.
+You may have noticed that we’re quite optimistic about the beneficial future impact of

 There is no way of eliminating the risk of data loss completely because systems, however good they are, are implemented, administered and used by human beings.